Suzanne Vega: 1990s

-Vega's third studio album, Days of Open Hand (1990), continued in the style of her first two studio albums.
+Vega's third studio album, Days of Open Hand (1990), combines Vega's established folk rock style with more varied instrumentation such as the ney and dumbec and experimental arrangements.
+High-profile contributors to the album include Philip Glass, Shawn Colvin, and John Linnell of They Might Be Giants.
+The album saw greater use of synthesizers and samplers than Vega's previous studio albums; these included the digital Fairlight CMI and analog Voyetra-8.

-In 1992, she released her fourth studio album 99.9F°.
-It consists of a mixture of folk music, dance beats and industrial music.
+In 1992, she released her fourth studio album 99.9F°, which mixed folk and pop music with electronic elements.
 This record was awarded Gold status by the RIAA in recognition of selling over 500,000 copies in the U.S. The single "Blood Makes Noise" from this album peaked at number-one on Billboards Modern Rock Tracks.
-Vega later married the album's producer Mitchell Froom.
+Vega later married the album's producer, Mitchell Froom.